BGU-SE-Courses/2023-mbt-50-67/Provengo/README.md

 # Testing OpenCart using Provengo
 This directory contains the Provengo project for testing OpenCart.

-$$*TODO*
-1. replace the name of the folder 'helloprovengo' with the name of your software (use underscore/title case to avoid spaces)
-2. Search and replace for the word 'helloprovengo' in the entire project and replace it with the new folder name.
-$$

 ## Running the tests
 To run a single random test, run:
 ```shell